MuKnSys/watcher-dsl-beta/README.md

 You can find [here](https://docs.google.com/document/d/1gDyuC78L_BdqCin9_N_iAUvyHVA-v0WEXEdTiFYO6q4) a more detailed specification of the DSL.

+To ensure that the generated code is syntactically correct and meets all the rules for watchers, the DSL uses ESLint and TypeScript parser.
+ESLint is a widely used open-source tool for linting and identifying potential problems in JavaScript and TypeScript code, while TypeScript parser is a parser for the TypeScript language that can help with type-checking, code analysis, and generation of abstract syntax trees.
+It also uses the codegen feature from the watcher-ts library to generate the watcher code.
+The beta version of the compiler in this repository does not have implemented part responsible for adding hooks.

 ## Hardware Requirements
 * OS: Ubuntu 22.10
 * CPU: 64-bit, 2.5 GHz.